- People Finder

 and readjusting during the process of returning home, the Programs

 Abroad Office has created Back in the USA 101, a digital Programs Abroad Office re-entry resource packet.
-In addition to the resource packet, you may also find useful this list of suggestions for Getting Back Involved on UT Campus .
+In addition to the resource packet, you may also find useful this list of suggestions for Suggestions for Getting Back Involved .